The Ultimate Guide to ITE Hearing Aids for Seniors

 The CDC’s List of Hearing Support Resources

-The CDC lists a number of excellent resources for learning about ITE hearing aids and hearing loss.
-Resources listed include non-profits, universities and support groups.
+The CDC lists several excellent resources for learning about ITE hearing aids and hearing loss.
+Resources listed include non-profits, universities, and support groups.

 You can see the CDC’s list here.